I’m Jamie Lyn Ross, owner of Fat Cat Design

 Well… many years post-Professor Nutty’s admonishment, here I am!
 Designing, creating, and thriving as a graphic artist, web designer, writer, and marketing professional – and having the time of my life.

-Why I Love What I Do for My Clients
+Why I Love Helping My Clients and Businesses

-From a creative perspective, I delight in the process of beginning with an abstract concept, problem, or scenario, and transforming it into a compelling and tangible finished product or solution that fulfills the client’s goal or resolve a need.
+I delight in the process of taking an abstract concept or scenario and transforming it into a compelling and tangible solution.

-Certainly, my psychology degree has served me well as a designer and business owner, and for that I am grateful.
-I am also grateful to my clients – both to them and for them – as I have been gifted with meeting and working with some exceptionally remarkable people.
+I am grateful to my clients – both to them and for them – as I have been gifted with meeting and working with some exceptionally remarkable people.

-So, I guess you could say that life as an artist is great – with much gratitude to my valued clients who allow me to partner with them and join their team, allowing me to assist in achieving and exceeding their goals.
+So, I guess you could say that life and work as an artist and creator who is able to do what I love each and every day has been amazing.
+I have endless gratitude to and for my valued clients who allow me to partner with them, join their teams, and allow me to assist in achieving and exceeding their goals.